-SERVICE AGREEMENTS FOR EXECUTIVES
+8. SERVICE AGREEMENTS FOR EXECUTIVES

 Executive directors have varying notice periods in terms of their employment contracts, ranging between a one-month to a six-month period.
 No employment agreements provide for any termination benefits, other than those required by law.
 Termination benefits are not paid, except in circumstances where it is in the Company's interests to do so.
 The Company does not pay sign-on or attraction awards.

-9. NON-EXECUTIVE DIRECTORS' FEFS
+9. NON-EXECUTIVE DIRECTORS' FEES

-The Board based on the recommendations of the Remco determines the fees to NEDs for their service on the Board and Board committees.
+The Board, based on the recommendations of the Remco, determines the fees to NEDs for their service on the Board and Board committees.
 The fees for NEDs are to be market-related and commensurate with the time and effort required by the NEDs to undertake and perform their duties.

 The fee structure is evaluated on a regular basis based on independent non-executive fee surveys or benchmarking performed against the market for companies of a similar size in a similar sector.
+Proposed increases in fees for NEDs are considered taking into account surveys and other market information available with regards to trends in NED remuneration applicable to similar-sized companies listed on the JSE Ltd.